ArnoldasMk/Kali/README.md

 Special thanks to the Fuzion For Panaroma Update And For Good Quality Codes: [https://github.com/LWSS/Fuzion](https://github.com/LWSS/Fuzion).

-Special thanks to the MissedIT project [https://github.com/HackerPolice/MissedIT](https://github.com/HackerPolice/MissedIT)
+Special thanks to the MissedIT project: [https://github.com/HackerPolice/MissedIT](https://github.com/HackerPolice/MissedIT).

-Special thanks to the EyeHook project [https://github.com/itsme2417/EyeHook] (https://github.com/itsme2417/EyeHook)
+Special thanks to the EyeHook project: [https://github.com/itsme2417/EyeHook](https://github.com/itsme2417/EyeHook).

 Special thanks to Unknowncheats For Various Things :)

-Special thanks to the Nimbus project For The UI: [https://github.com/NimbusProjects/Nimbus] (https://github.com/NimbusProjects/Nimbus)
+Special thanks to the Nimbus project For The UI: [https://github.com/NimbusProjects/Nimbus](https://github.com/NimbusProjects/Nimbus).

 Special thanks to [@aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@aixxe's](http://www.github.com/aixxe/) github page.).